You can download and print out the PDF version.

 For what purposes do we use or disclose your information?

-We use or disclose your personal and sensitive information for the purposes of administering and providing the NDSS programs and services such as Diabetes in Schools program.
+We use or disclose your personal and sensitive information for the purposes of administering and providing the NDSS programs, services, and activities such as the Diabetes in Schools program.
 We may also use or disclose your information for a secondary purpose which is directly related (where this is sensitive information) or related (for non-sensitive information) to the reason you provided the information in the first place, but only where you would reasonably expect us to use your information for this secondary purpose.